This is our 2nd day in Poznan – you can read about yesterday here.

 The throne was then placed within the entrance – which really is where they drove in – like a garage.

 This is the royal throne!

 Hitler never came to live here.
 He never won the war.
 He just ruined another piece of history.
 So very sad.

-There is a hallway lined with fairly modern interpretations of history that was added in the Communist era.
-This is one panelled section.
+There is a hallway lined with fairly modern interpretations of history that were added in the Communist era.
+This is one paneled section.

 Next to this section leads a door to a surprise.